ros2/rosbag2/README.md

   Space-delimited list of topics not to play.
 * `--exclude-services`:
   Space-delimited list of services not to play.
+* `--exclude-actions`:
+  Space-delimited list of actions not to play.
 * `--message-order {received,sent}`:
   The reference to use for bag message chronological ordering.
   Choices: reception timestamp (`received`), publication timestamp (`sent`).